Clinical case manager jobs in Springfield, MO - 84 jobs

 Achieve organizational performance outcomes on Key performance indicators metrics/dashboard towards safety, permanency, well-being and overall agency performance outcomes

-QUALIFICATION-EDUCATION & EXPERIENCE REQUIREMENTS Bachelors in a related human service field with 1 year of related experience in child and family casework services.
-A Child Welfare Employee License (CWEL) in IL is highly preferred.
+Employment is contingent upon successful completion of all required background checks, including but not limited to criminal background checks and CANTS (Child Abuse and Neglect Tracking System) checks, as required by law and agency policy.
+Candidates must also possess a reliable vehicle and have a valid driver's license and must not have had a suspended or revoked driver's license within the past three years.
+Education and Experience: Bachelors in a related human service field with 1 year of related experience in child welfare, casemanagement, or a related role, with a demonstrated track record of expertise in specialized child and family services.
+A Child Welfare Employee License (CWEL) in IL is required.
 (Proficiency in speaking, reading and writing in English and Spanish preferred.)
-PHYSICAL AND SPECIAL DEMANDS While performing the duties of this job, the employee is regularly required to talk or hear.
+Physical Demands and Other Requirements: To perform this job successfully, an individual must be able to perform the essential duties listed in the job description satisfactorily.
+While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee is frequently required to sit.
-The employee is occasionally required to stand, walk; use hands to finger, handle or feels objects, or controls; reach with hand and arms.
-Objects include a computer and keyboard, calculator, typical business machines, such as a fax machine and copier.
-The employee must occasionally lift and/or move up to 15 pounds.
-Specific vision abilities required by this job include close vision, distance vision, and the ability to adjust focus.
-The employee may work in and/or visit, agency offices, children, and family services throughout Illinois and must be able to safely transport him/herself to these environments.
-The employee is required to have a valid driver's license, insurance and must be able to safely operate a motor vehicle.
-LCFS is committed to creating a diverse environment, and is proud to be an equal opportunity employer.
-All qualified applicants will receive consideration for employment.
-Without regard to race, color, religion, gender, gender, identity, or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
-COMPENSATION AND BENEFITS Compensation will be commensurate with experience and qualifications.
-Lutheran Child and Family services offers a benefit package to health and dental insurance, includes 10 paid holidays, a robust paid time off/vacation/sick time policy, workforce self-care and resiliency benefits, life insurance, a 403(b) retirement program and performance based bonus potential.
+The employee is occasionally required to stand; walk; use hands to finger, handle or feel objects, or controls; reach with hands and arms.
+Capable of operating standard office equipment, including a computer and keyboard, calculator, typical business machines such as a fax machine and copier.
+The employee must occasionally lift and/or move up to 50 pounds.
+Specific vision abilities required by this job include close vision, distance vision and the ability to adjust focus.
+The employee is required to have valid driver's license, auto insurance and must be able to safely operate a motor vehicle.
+The work environment characteristics include a noise level which is usually low to moderate.
+Position Responsibilities/Program Execution and Decision Making:

 Clinical case manager job in Springfield, MO